 When Is Watermelon Season?

 Watermelon season is between May and September.
 That’s when production kicks in for the top four watermelon growing states - Florida, Georgia, Texas, and California.
-The very peak of the season is July and August, that's when stores are supplied with melons at their best.
+The very peak of watermelon season is July and August, that's when stores are supplied with melons at their best.

 When watermelon season winds down in the U.S., farmers in Mexico are harvesting perfectly ripe watermelon to be delivered to the U.S. so you can enjoy this delicious fruit all year long.

-Varieties
+Varieties of Watermelon

 - Seeded: thick green rind, red/pink flesh and black seeds.
 Available in round, long and oblong sizes, this variety weighs in at 15 to 45 pounds